SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 Some background in physics may be helpful, but the course will include any necessary physics material.
 I will keep the course weighted toward the conceptual rather than the quantitative so that those of you who with less math skills can still understand and appreciate the course material.

-COURSE LEARNING OBJECTIVES
+COURSE LEARNING OUTCOMES

 I have two general goals for Introduction to Astronomy.
 First, I hope students will understand their place in the universe - where they are, what they are, and how astronomers think that happened.
 Second, I'd like students to understand the scientific process by which astronomers arrived at the modern understanding of the universe, including outstanding unresolved issues.
 Students who successfully complete the course should also be able to understand articles in general astronomy and science periodicals (which are written for amateur astronomers) and news articles relating to recent findings in astronomy.
 The following is a list of general course learning objectives.
 Specific objectives will accompany each weekly session, and your textbook lists these at the beginning of each chapter.
 Completing this course will enable you to: